 (iii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 24,103 million that expire in 2023, for which we have recorded a net fair value asset of Ps.
 10,808 million; (iv) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 1,577 million that expire in 2024, for which we have recorded a net fair value asset of Ps.
 255 million; (v) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+1,577 million that expire in 2024, for which we have recorded a net fair value asset of Ps.
+2,55 million; (v) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 10,750 million that expire in 2025, for which we have recorded a net fair value liability of Ps.
 2,481 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-6,982 million that expire in 2027, for which we have recorded a net fair value liability of Ps.
-384 million; (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
-1,519 million that expire in 2029, for which we have recorded a net fair value asset of Ps.
-122 million; (viii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+6,982 million; (vi) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+1,519 million that expire in 2027, for which we have recorded a net fair value liability of Ps.
+3,84 million; (vii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+1,22 million; (viii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+1,219 million that expire in 2020, for which we have recorded a net fair value asset of Ps.
+1,22 million; (viii) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 3,790 million that expire in 2030, for which we have recorded a net fair value asset of Ps.
-85 million; and (ix) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
+8,869 million; and (ix) cross-currency swaps designated as fair value hedges under contracts with an aggregate notional amount of Ps.
 8,869 million that expire in 2043, for which we have recorded a net fair value asset of Ps.
-2,706 million.
+2,706 millio